-The subarachnoid space: between the pia matter and the overlying arachnoid matter.
-This is an actual space that exists and normally contains cerebrospinal fluid.
-It arises from the close relation of the pia matter and the brain as well as the close relation of the arachnoid matter and the dura matter.
+The subarachnoid space: It is a space dura matter and arachnoid matter, and between the pia matter and the overlying arachnoid matter.
+It normally contains cerebrospinal fluid.
 The various cavities enlarge to form cisterns that accumulate cerebrospinal fluid.

-The cerebrum also contains the ventricular system which is made up of ventricular spaces that enlarge and contain free flowing cerebrospinal fluid that is produced, accumulated, and finally absorbed in the ventricular system.
-The fluid suspends the brain and protects it against sudden change in position and undue forces.
+The cerebrum also contains the ventricular system which is made up of ventricular spaces that enlarge and contain free-flowing cerebrospinal fluid that is produced, accumulated, and finally absorbed in the ventricular system.
+The fluid suspends the brain and protects it against a sudden change in position and undue forces.

 Normal flow of cerebrospinal fluid

 CSF is produced within the cerebral ventricular system, mainly by the choroid plexus.
-Each of the four ventricles contains choroid plexus tissue which is made up of of villous folds lined by epithelium and a central core of highly vascularized connective tissue.
+The amount of CSF produced is 450 mL/day in the choroid plexuses.
+Each of the four ventricles contains choroid plexus tissue which is made up of villous folds lined by epithelium and a central core of highly vascularized connective tissue.
 Here, active secretion and diffusion produce CSF.

 - From the two lateral ventricles, fluid drains through the foramen of Monro on each side into a single midline third ventricle.